kennethreitz/infinite-state-sample-pack/README.md

 This pack includes:

-- drum loops by Kenneth Reitz, with many variations
+- Drum loops by Kenneth Reitz, with many variations
 - C samples from a large variety of analog and digital synthesizers
+- Pre-made Ableton Live presets.
+- Samples for the OP-1 Synthesizer.

 A work in progress.